Prior to late 2014’s release of the HERO4 line, the most recent iteration from GoPro had been the HERO3+ Black and Silver Editions.

 The HD HERO Naked and HERO 2

-Buy GoPro HERO Naked or HD Hero 2?
+Buy a HERO Naked or HD Hero 2?

-If you are a collector or just looking for a serious bargain and don’t need the high tech wizardry of a more modern GoPro camera, this is also a great choice.
+If you are a collector or just looking for a serious bargain and don’t need the high tech wizardry of a more modern release, this is also a great choice.

 In 2012, GoPro announced the HD HERO3, which is the most powerful device of the company to date.
 The 25% lighter and 30% smaller HERO3 comes equipped with comes with built-in WiFi and comes in three editions- White, Silver, and Black.

-To Buy or Not to Buy GoPro Hero3 Cameras?
+To Buy or Not to Buy Hero3 Cameras?

 BUY!
 The question is simply- which one?
-Below, we will give you a short breakdown of each of the three types of GoPro Hero3- in White, Silver, and Black.
-If you want a more detailed description of a particular type of Hero3, simply click the link below its name to get more information about it.
+Below, we will give you a short breakdown of each of the three types of Hero3- in White, Silver, and Black.